-In determining the size of the long-term equity incentive awards to be granted to our executive officers and management take into account a number of factors, such as an executive officer's relative job scope, the value of existing long-term equity incentive awards, individual performance history, prior contributions to us, the size of prior awards, competitive market data and the aggregate amount of the shares proposed to be awarded to all employees for the fiscal year.
-Based upon these factors, our board of directors prior to our initial public offering and thereafter our Compensation Committee determines the size of the long-term equity incentive awards at levels it considers appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
+In determining the size of the long-term equity incentive awards to be granted to our executive officers and management, our Compensation Committee takes into account a number of factors, such as an executive officer's relative job scope, the value of existing long-term equity incentive awards, individual performance history, prior contributions to us, the size of prior awards, competitive market data and the aggregate amount of the shares proposed to be awarded to all employees for the fiscal year.
+Based upon these factors, our Compensation Committee determines the size of the long-term equity incentive awards at levels it considers appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
 We do not have any security ownership requirements for our executive officers.
 We believe these vesting schedules appropriately encourage long-term employment with our company while allowing our executives to realize compensation in line with the value they have created for our stockholders.

-At its May 2010 meeting, our Compensation Committee adopted a policy regarding the timing of stock option grants to executive officers coinciding with the release of material non-public information.
+At its April 2010 meeting, our Compensation Committee adopted a policy regarding the timing of stock option grants to executive officers coinciding with the release of material non-public information.
 The Committee determined that, following the Company's long-standing historical practice, stock option grants would be made on or about the date of meetings of the Board of Directors.